TheHummel/cil-monocular-depth/README.md

 # Monocular Depth Project for CIL, ETH Zurich (Spring 2025)

 For the following 5 models the provided example notebook on kaggle has been used as a base and we have mainly adjusted the model definition for the various experiments as well as added a function for the scale-invariant [RMSE loss](https://github.com/TheHummel/cil-monocular-depth/blob/master/training/loss.py).
-We now give a short description on the model, and where they are located.
+The relevant models can all be found in the [models](https://github.com/TheHummel/cil-monocular-depth/tree/master/models) folder.
+We now give a short description on each of the models, link to it's definition in code and how to execute them.

 **For the review: find links to the lines of code where the model definition is located.
 Main method, image transforms and training method remain largely unchanged in comparison to the kaggle template**